 How old do you need to be to buy cigarettes in Ireland?

 To buy cigarettes, you will need to be 18 years of age or older.
 This is a strict law.
-In other words, if you look “youngish”, don’t be surprised if you are asked for ID.
+In other words, if you look “youngish”, do not be surprised if someone asks you for ID.

 When do off-licences, bars and nightclubs close?